Timothylock/service-monolith/README.md

 You must already be logged in to dockerhub to be able to push.
 If not, run `docker login`.

+## Making New Images
+When making a new image, the nginx-proxy must be updated with the new forwarding rule or else the container will not be exposed to the internet from port 80.

+The Dockerfile must also be update so that the nginx-proxy container is linked to the new container if it is to be exposed to the internet

 # Ports

+While these ports aren't externally exposed or used by nginx-proxy, they are useful for local development.
+Not a great practice, but the dockerfile is shared between prod and dev so these ports are _theoretically_ exposed on prod as well.
+In my case, the firewall only opens up port 80 so its * fine * for now.

 | External Port | Internal Port | Container Name    | URL (if reachable from internet)   |
 |---------------|---------------|-------------------|------------------------------------|